crlnravel/cg-tk/README.md

   - Reduce batch size in code (if applicable)
   - Use CPU mode (slower but works)

-**2. Models not downloading**
+**2. Models not downloading or re-downloading every time**
 - **Solution**:
   - Check internet connection
   - Models are downloaded from Hugging Face Hub
-  - First download may take 10-15 minutes
+  - Models are cached in `~/.cache/huggingface/` by default
+  - Run `python prepare_models.py` once to pre-download all models
   - Ensure you have ~5GB free space
+  - If models keep re-downloading, check cache directory permissions

 **3. OpenGL errors on macOS**
 - **Solution**: The code includes macOS-specific fixes.
 If issues persist: